lydiahjchung/korean-emotion-analysis/Model/transformer/transformer.md

 ## Using Google Colab

 Detailed order of the implementation process is delineated below.
 This code is limitting its output to *Kakao NMT translated data set*.
-For other outputs using Google or Papago NMT, alter **{NMT API NAME}** in section **Predicting label classification of the test data set**.
+For other outputs using Google or Papago NMT, alter **NMT API NAME** in section **Predicting label classification of the test data set**.

 ### Data Preprocessing